iAvicenna/Merlign/README.md

 Each read's ends are compared against a list of MIDs and their reverse complements to demultiplex the reads. mid_start and mid_buffer determin which part of the read is checked for MID alignment.
-See section Parameters.
+See [Parameters](#parameters) section.
 These extended ends are aligned to the MIDs using edlib which is a blazingly fast alignment library that uses Levenshtein distance. mid_stop_when works in a similar way to stop_when (default 1) above to stop looking at MIDs when the number of mismatches is lower or equal